DCEG-workshops/fair_principles_for_data_stewardship/workshops/workshop_2/practical.md

   <img src="./images/practicum_overview.png" alt="Diagram depicting the communication between your computer and GitHub for the creator and the consumer roles." width="90%"/>
 </div>

 As a _creator_, you will create a local directory for a project in your computer.
 This can either be an empty directory for a new project or a directory of an existing project that you have already been working on.
 We will then create a copy of this project remotely on GitHub.
 This step will instantly make our work significantly FAIRer, and we shall see how.
-You will then continue to make changes to the project files locally as you always do but then also update these changes to the remote copy of your project on GitHub.
+You will then continue to make changes to the project files locally as you always do but then also synchronize these changes to the remote copy of your project on GitHub.

-As a _consumer_, you will _clone_ (similar to a download but empowered with Git features) a remote copy of a project that you like to your computer.
+As a _consumer_, you will _clone_ (similar to a download but empowered with Git's version control features) a remote copy of a project that you like to your computer.
 You will then run the cloned code locally in your computer.

 As you walk through this practicum, please pay a special attention to how each of these steps help you achieve FAIRness.